 And when you've gotten your fill of everything that the resort has to offer, a professional concierge team is always standing by to help you arrange off-resort excursions or make restaurant reservations.
 They are always there to assist you.

-⚠️ That being said, we always recommend making direct reservations for any activities that you want to participate in during your time in Bora Bora.
+⚠️ That being said, I always recommend making direct reservations for any activities that you want to participate in during your time in Bora Bora.
 Concierge desks in Bora Bora always charge an additional commission of up to 25% on top of the pricing offered by vendors, which means that you will end up paying significantly more money for the same activity.

 Four Seasons Bora Bora : Prices